 \paragraph{Participants' Perceptions and Experiences}

 Human participants' post-task survey responses were informative about their subjective experiences of the task and of their partners (human or AI).
-These self-reported measures, summarized in Table \ref{tab:Survey data} in Appendix \ref{app:prolific}, align with (and may help explain) the objective performance patterns observed earlier.
+These self-reported measures, summarized in Table \ref{tab:Survey data}, align with (and may help explain) the objective performance patterns we observed.

-Consistent with the performance gap, human partners were rated significantly higher than AI partners across all dimensions related to collaboration (all \textit{p} < .001).
-In human–human pairs, ratings for capability, helpfulness, and adaptability approached ceiling (4.25–4.88 on a 5-point scale).
-In contrast, ratings for AI partners were consistently lower (\textit{M} < 3.0; \textit{p} < .001).
+Consistent with the performance gap, human partners were rated significantly higher than AI partners across all dimensions related to collaboration (all \textit{p}s < .001).
+In human-human pairs, ratings for capability, helpfulness, and adaptability approached ceiling (4.25-4.88 on a 5-point scale).
+In contrast, ratings for AI partners were consistently lower (\textit{M} < 3.0; \textit{p}s < .001).
 Participants in the AI-human condition reported the lowest score for ``Collaboration Improvement'' (\textit{M} = 2.12), reinforcing the finding that human matchers struggled to establish common ground (conceptual pacts about referents) with AI directors.
-Participants in the human-human condition also perceived their partners as significantly more human-like (\textit{M} = 77.25\%) than those in the human-AI condition (\textit{M} = 12.58\%; \textit{p} < .001).
+Participants in the human-human condition also perceived their partners as significantly more human-like (\textit{M} = 77.25\%) than those in the mixed conditions (i.e., human-AI and AI-human; \textit{M} = 12.58\%; \textit{p} < .001).

-There were no significant differences between the human and AI conditions in prior AI familiarity (\textit{M} = 3.77 vs. 3.41) or usage frequency (\textit{M} = 3.94 vs. 3.56; \textit{p} > .05), indicating that prior exposure to AI did not account for the observed effects.
+There were no significant differences between the human-human and mixed conditions in prior AI familiarity (\textit{M} = 3.77 vs. 3.41) or usage frequency (\textit{M} = 3.94 vs. 3.56; \textit{p} > .05), indicating that prior exposure to AI did not account for observed effects.

 \paragraph{Summary} These results are consistent with previous findings in the referential communication literature and with the theory laid out in Section~\ref{sec:theory}: that humans propose expressions incrementally for their partners to resolve and ratify while decreasing communicative effort and increasing efficiency.
 AI discourse participants can follow prompts to confirm and repair, but do not adapt this behavior to the needs of a partner.
-For the AI-AI condition this was not as problematic as for the mixed pairs, as presumably neither AI partner expected grounding to happen (or become frustrated when it didn't).
+For the AI-AI condition, this was not as problematic as for the mixed pairs, as presumably neither AI partner expected grounding to happen (or become frustrated when it didn't).